Bitter Melon

 Momordica charantia

 Bitter melon is one of those vegetables where the name is the full honest description.
-It is bitter — genuinely, unmistakably, intentionally so — and that flavor is the point.
+It is bitter.
+Genuinely, unmistakably, intentionally so.
+That flavor is the point.
 In South Asian cooking (karela), Chinese cooking (ku gua), and throughout Southeast Asia and the Caribbean, it’s a staple ingredient used specifically because of its bitterness, which balances rich meats, cuts through fat, and provides a flavor dimension that no substitution replicates.

 At Asian grocery stores it runs $2-5/lb.
 Outside of areas with large South Asian or East Asian communities, it’s often unavailable entirely.
 The plant produces heavily in summer heat, yields over an extended season, and grows vigorously on any trellis or fence.